serverless/dashboard/docs/nodejs.md

 ## Installation

-**Install the package**
+### Install the package

 When Tracing is enabled in Servelress Console, an  AWS Lambda Layer is added to your AWS Lambda function with the `@serverless/sdk` package.
-If you are running the handler with Tracing enabled on AWS Lambda only, then you can skip this step.

-If you will run this on AWS Lambda without Serverless Console Tracing enabled, or running it on a different runtime, like locally, then you'll need to add the `@serverless/sdk` package.
-Even though the SDK is already available in the AWS Lambda layer, bundling it in your handler will not conflict with the layer.
+While the AWS Lambda layer is added by Serverless Console, it is possible for the layer to be removed temporarily if you deploy manually or with some infrastructure as code tools.
+As such, we recommend bundling the SDK with your handler to avoid unresolved references to the SDK.

 ```
 npm install @serverless/sdk --save